circleci/circleci-docs/jekyll/_cci2/workflows-waiting-status.md

 Having the `ci/circleci` checkbox enabled will prevent the status from showing as completed in GitHub when using a workflow because CircleCI posts statuses to Github with a key that includes the job by name.

+Go to Settings > Branches in GitHub and click the Edit button on the protected branch to deselect the settings, for example https://github.com/your-org/project/settings/branches.

 Refer to the [Orchestrating Workflows]({{ site.baseurl }}/2.0/workflows) document for examples and conceptual information.